samcarrington/samcarrington/README.md

 Most recently I've worked on

+- 💡 Internal Communication Platform for Innovation Group at UK/US Energy Company
 - 🛋️ Customer Experience Strategy for Global Furniture Retail
-- 🛒 POC Self-serve Kiosk for Global Energy
+- 🛒 POC Self-serve Kiosk for Global Energy and Retail Company
 - 🛫 Digital Strategy for a Global Travel Food Retail Group
 - 🔌 Future of retail for a global integrated energy company
 - 👁️ A Computer vision brand governance platform for a global bank